Virendra Jagtap

-Virendra Jagtap (born 11 August 1963) is a member of the Indian National Congress Party, he was elected continuously for the third time as the member of Maharashtra Vidhan Sabha representing the erstwhile Chandur Constituency & Dhamangaon constituency.
+Virendra Walmikrao Jagtap (born 11 August 1963) is a member of the Indian National Congress Party, he was elected continuously for the third time as the member of Maharashtra Vidhan Sabha representing the erstwhile Chandur Constituency & Dhamangaon constituency.
 He was previously the president of Amravati District Congress Committee (Rural) and served as the Chairperson of the Employment Guarantee Scheme (EGS) Committee of the Maharashtra Legislature.

 Early life

 Virendra Jagtap was born to Prof. Walmikrao Jagtap and Dr. Sulbha Jagtap on 11 August 1963, at Wardha, Maharashtra.

 He graduated from G. S. College of Commerce, Wardha, with a degree of B.Com. in 1984 and completed his Master's in Commerce (M.Com.) from University of Nagpur in 1986 and received the gold medal for obtaining 1st rank in Nagpur University.
 Later he completed MPhil in 1989.

 From 1989 he worked as Professor at Science, Arts and Commerce College Arvi, Wardha, Maharashtra.